Österreichisches Jungvolk: Creation and development

 On August 12, 1936, Guido Zernatto announced for the first time the name of the planned youth organization, "Austrian Young People".
 The ÖJV was founded on August 28, 1936, through the amalgamation of Young Fatherland and Ostmarkjugend.
 In the law on the patriotic upbringing of youth outside school, which came into force the next day, [2]All non-denominational youth clubs and groups outside of the state youth were subject to an authorization requirement.
-The continued existence of youth groups was linked to the membership of the association's membership in the ÖJV, provided that it was not an association solely for the purpose of vocational training or Catholic youth organizations.
+The continued existence of youth groups was linked to the association's membership in the ÖJV, provided that it was not an association solely for the purpose of vocational training or Catholic youth organizations.

 In November 1936, the Christian-German gymnastics youth joined the ÖJV.

 There was a further strong increase in membership when, in the course of 1937, the Catholic youth associations with large members were also incorporated into the state youth.
 This was done under pressure from the regime and against the agreements of the concordat signed in 1933, in which the Catholic youth organizations were guaranteed in their existence.
 However, the church retained certain independence, the members of its youth organizations were members of both organizations and they could only be used for events of the ÖJV with the consent of the church authorities.

 Even though membership was never mandatory, the monopoly of the ÖJV was gradually expanded.
 For example, admission to the officer's career in the army or the granting of school fees were linked to membership in the state youth.
 Even after the membership ban for the Patriotic Front (VF) on October 31, 1937, members of the ÖJV who were under the age of 18 could still be admitted to the VF.

 Nevertheless, the regimen intended to summarize the entire Austrian youth in the ÖJV ultimately could not be realized.
 Among other things, this was due to the extensive activity of anti-regime, illegal youth associations, in particular the Austrian Hitler Youth, but also the Revolutionary Socialist Youth and the Austrian Communist Youth Association.
 These groups tried, sometimes successfully, to infiltrate the state youth and to influence the politically indifferent members in an anti-regime sense.
 Further reasons were the completely insufficient financial resources and the hostility of large parts of the Catholic clergy towards the state youth.